3 Reasons Why Anger Is So Hard for You

 3. How does anger show up in the music you listen to?

-Does anger still feel hard?
+Does anger feel hard?
 Reach out for therapy in New York

-If you’re interested in working together, learn more about me here and schedule your free therapy intro call here.
+If you’re interested in working together through in-person therapy in NYC or online therapy in NY, learn more about me here and schedule your free therapy intro call here.

 About the Author